chrischow/dataandstuff/_posts/2019-04-14-optimising-your-bank-ii.md

 tags: [finance, bank accounts]
 ---

-# I'ts Time for Re-optimisation
+# It's Time for Re-optimisation
 Back in Oct 18, I wrote about [optimising bank interest](https://chrischow.github.io/dataandstuff/2018-10-13-optimising-your-bank/).
 It was a shootout between OCBC's 360 account, UOB's One account, and MayBank's SaveUp account, in which the **SaveUp** was the first choice.
 The **One** account complemented the SaveUp nicely.
 However, OCBC and MayBank changed their policies with effect from 1 Apr 19, invalidating my previous analysis.
 Hence, it is timely for a new exercise in optimisation.
 In addition to the SaveUp, 360, and One accounts, I will be adding the DBS **Multiplier** account to the analysis.